w3c/wai-curricula/content/designer/interaction-design.md

 * Practical &mdash; Give students an interface that uses a multi path-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to multi-pointer and path-based gestures.
 * Practical &mdash; Give students an interface that uses a motion-based gesture to perform an action and ask them to provide alternatives to that gesture.
 Assess how students provide alternatives to motion-based gestures.
+* Short Answer Questions &mdash; Ask students what the recommended minimum target size is for pointer inputs.
+Assess how students provide the minimum target size for pointer inputs.

 {% include excol.html type="end" %}